-“It’s an abridgment of the rights of the deceased as enshrined in section 33 of the 1999 constitution and that such action amounted to extrajudicial killing” he writes in an eight–paragraph address attached to the application.
+“It’s an abridgement of the rights of the deceased as enshrined in section 33 of the 1999 constitution and that such action amounted to extrajudicial killing,” he writes in an eight–paragraph address attached to the application.

 “When you’re suing in any fundamental human rights case such as this, it takes the courage of a judge to exhibit or to display a rare fearlessness.
 And that’s the problem we have with our judiciary,” he says.